-The Restraints Control Module (RCM) monitors its own internal circuits and the circuits for the airbag supplemental restraints, crash sensor(s), safety belt pretensioners, front safety belt buckle sensors, driver seat position sensor, and front passenger sensing system.
+The Restraints Control Module (RCM) monitors its own internal circuits and the circuits for the airbag supplemental restraints, crash sensor(s), safety belt pretensioners, front safety belt buckle sensors, rear outboard inflatable belt (if equipped), driver seat position sensor, and front passenger sensing system.
 In addition, the RCM also monitors the restraints warning light in the instrument cluster.
 A difficulty with the system is indicated by one or more of the following.